 - NOTE: The term "licensed" refers to a US Food and Drug Administration (FDA)-approved kit, which is required for all IND studies.

 - World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) guidelines mandate that confirmation of the initial test result must use a test that is different from the one used for the initial assessment.
 A reactive initial rapid test should be confirmed by either another type of rapid assay or an E/CIA that is based on a different antigen preparation and/or different test principle (e.g., indirect versus competitive), or a Western blot or a plasma HIV-1 RNA viral load.

 - Clinically stable (i.e.,in the opinion of the site investigator, doing well and not sick from treatment) for at least 8 weeks prior to study entry on a three-drug ART regimen that includes a boosted protease inhibitor, a nonnucleoside reverse transcriptase inhibitor (NNRTI), or an integrase inhibitor, plus two NRTIs, with no history of a switch due to virologic failure.

 - NOTE: Previous switches for reasons other than virologic failure prior to screening are allowed.

 Screening CD4+ T-cell count greater than or equal to 350 cells/mm3 obtained within 60 days prior to study entry at any US laboratory that has a Clinical Laboratory Improvement Amendments (CLIA) certification or its equivalent.

 - All available HIV-1 RNA measurements must be less than 50 copies/mL within the 2 years prior to study entry except as allowed by the note below.

-- NOTE: A single plasma HIV-1 RNA greater than or equal to 50 copies/mL but less than 200 copies/mL is allowed if followed by a subsequent HIV-1 RNA value below 50 copies/mL.
+- NOTE: One plasma HIV-1 RNA greater than or equal to 50 copies/mL but less than 200 copies/mL is allowed if followed by a subsequent HIV-1 RNA value below 50 copies/mL.